 1. Fitt’s Law

-‘The time required to rapidly move to a target area is a function of the ratio between the distance to the target and the width of the target’
+‘The time required to rapidly move to a target area is a function of the ratio between the distance to the target and the width of the target’ says the fitt’s law of UX.

 Fitts’s Law is relevant in the sphere of interactive interface design.
 We can observe this law in use while sizing and spacing objects in a graphical display.
 The time taken to select an object decreases as the size of the object increases and vice versa.
 And as the distance between the user’s starting point and the object decreases the time taken to make the selection decreases as well.
 This is why small objects on any interface that are placed far away from the user’s starting position take longer time to access and hence, to get selected.
 These guidelines with respect to space and size are important parameters to consider while designing interactive elements on screen, ie, as large as sensibly possible without disturbing the aesthetics.